Andrew Wiggins: Rookie of the Year (2014–2015)

 Wiggins declared for the 2014 NBA draft on March 31, 2014.
-He was selected first overall in the draft by the Cleveland Cavaliers on June 26, 2014, becoming just the second Canadian picked number one in the draft, after Anthony Bennett, who had been selected first overall one year prior in the 2013 NBA draft, also by Cleveland.
-On August 23, a three-team trade was completed involving the Cavaliers, the Minnesota Timberwolves, and the Philadelphia 76ers.
+He was selected first overall in the draft by the Cleveland Cavaliers on June 26, 2014, becoming the second Canadian picked number one in the draft, after Anthony Bennett, who had been selected first overall one year prior in the 2013 NBA draft, also by Cleveland.
+On August 23, a three-team trade was completed involving the Cavaliers, the Minnesota Timberwolves and the Philadelphia 76ers.
 As part of the deal, Wiggins and Bennett were traded to the Wolves, along with Thaddeus Young, then of the Sixers.
 The Cavaliers received Kevin Love from Minnesota, while the Sixers received Luc Mbah a Moute and Alexey Shved from Minnesota and a 2015 first-round draft pick from Cleveland.
 Wiggins became just the second player since the ABA–NBA merger to be drafted as the number one pick, only to be traded afterwards without playing a single game for the team he was originally selected for; Chris Webber was the first following the 1993 draft.

 In his NBA debut on October 29, 2014, Wiggins scored six points in a 105–101 season-opening loss to the Memphis Grizzlies.
 He went on to earn Rookie of the Month honours in the Western Conference for the first two months of the season.
 On January 31, he scored 33 points in a loss to the Cavaliers.
 On February 13, Wiggins won the Rising Stars Challenge MVP after scoring 22 points for Team World in a 121–112 win over Team USA.
 On April 30, he was named the NBA Rookie of the Year for the 2014–15 season.